intellisense/django-joyride/README.md

 JoyRideHistory Model
 ====================

 * This model is only used if you have registered users on your site and you want to keep track of joyrides which are already viewed by user so that those joyrides should never be shown to user again.
-It is upto you how you are going to make use of this table.
+It is up to you how you are going to make use of this table.
 Below is an example:

-  Set ``postRideCallback=mark_viewed_joyride`` (A method to call once the tour closes (canceled or complete)) in admin.
+  Set ``postRideCallback=mark_viewed_joyride`` (A method to call once the tour closes (cancelled or complete)) in admin.
   Write the javascript callback ``mark_viewed_joyride`` some where in your template:

   ```